-Leaving for vacation can be difficult and stressful when you have to leave your four-legged friend behind.
+Leaving for a vacation can be difficult and stressful when you have to leave your four-legged friend behind.
 With these tips, you won’t have to leave your pet behind for your sailing holiday.
 Tubber has put together everything you need to know about sailing with pets, making it possible and fun!

 Before you leave

-For example, if you’re travelling in Europe, you will need a pet passport.
+For example, if you’re traveling in Europe, you will need a pet passport.
 The passport will need to be signed by an officially approved veterinary surgeon.
 You should also have your pet microchipped, if you haven’t already, as it is required in almost every country.

 Keep your pet’s vaccination record up to date and plan ahead if you think your pet will need additional vaccinations before your trip.
 Sailing with pets is easy to do as long as you plan early since applying for documents and proper vaccinations can take time.

 Before booking, make sure pets are allowed or if it will cost extra to bring your pets aboard.

 If your pet is active and depending on weather conditions, it’s advisable to secure the outside of the boat with a net.
 Cats and dogs should also wear lifejackets at all times on board the boat.
 If it’s too warm, you could also use a harness, this will ensure that your pet is comfortable but you can still easily grab them out of the water if needed.

 Steep steps or narrow jetties can cause problems for your pet but we have easy solutions to help you and your pet.
 Nonslip rubber mats will make running up and down the steps easier for your pets.
 Make sure to pack a light carpet or blanket to drape across narrow jetties.